-EMI, the music company that owns Abbey Road Studios in London, was seized by Citigroup Inc. (C) in February 2011 after falling out of compliance with debt covenants, and subsequently sold.
+EMI, the music company that owns Abbey Road Studios in London, was seized by Citigroup Inc. (C:US) in February 2011 after falling out of compliance with debt covenants, and subsequently sold.
 Sony/ATV, a joint-venture of Tokyo-based Sony Corp.
 (6758) and the estate of Michael Jackson, is purchasing EMI publishing for $2.2 billion to become the world’s biggest music publisher.

 Bertelsmann board member Thomas Hesse said last month the company’s BMG Rights Management business, a joint venture with buyout firm KKR & Co., would “in principle” consider any catalogs coming to the market.

 Expanding the BMG music-rights unit is part of Bertelsmann’s plan to boost growth at Europe’s biggest media company.